clj-easy/graal-docs/README.md

 Use Clojure "1.10.2-alpha1".
 This release contains several GraalVM specific fixes.

+### Runtime Evaluation

+A natively compiled application cannot use Clojure's `eval` to evaluate Clojure code at runtime.
+If you want to dynamically evaluate Clojure code from you natively compiled app, consider using [SCI, the Small Clojure Interpreter](https://github.com/borkdude/sci).

 ### Reflection

 Make sure you put `(set! *warn-on-reflection* true)` at the top of every namespace in your project to get rid of all reflection.